 Overall, the growth of this social disorder will drive government expenditure to hire more cops and military personnel to maintain order on city streets and around sensitive government buildings.
 Private security personnel will also be in hot demand within the public sector to guard corporate buildings and assets.

 Sharing economy.
-The sharing economy—usually defined as the exchange or sharing of goods and services via peer-to-peer online services like Uber or Airbnb—will represent a growing percentage of the labour market, along with service, part-time, and online freelance work.
+The sharing economy—usually defined as the exchange or sharing of goods and services via peer-to-peer online services like Uber or Airbnb—will represent a growing percentage of the labor market, along with service, part-time, and online freelance work.
 This is especially true for those whose jobs will be displaced by future robots and software.

 Food production (kind of).
-Since the Green Revolution of the 1960s the share of the population (in developed countries) devoted to growing food has shrunk to less than one per cent.
+Since the Green Revolution of the 1960s the share of the population (in developed countries) devoted to growing food has shrunk to less than one percent.
 But that number could see a surprising upswing in the coming decades.
 Thank you, climate change!
 You see, the world is getting warmer and drier, but why is that such a big deal when it comes to food?

 Well, modern farming tends to rely on relatively few plant varieties to grow on an industrial scale—domesticated crops produced either through thousands of years of manual breeding or dozens of years of genetic manipulation.
 Problem is, most crops can only grow in specific climates where the temperature is just Goldilocks right.
 This is why climate change is so dangerous: it will push many of these domestic crops outside their preferred growing environments, raising the risk of massive crop failures globally.